cjanowski/terminalWeather/README.md

      /  \        a silly disguise!
 ```

-Made with ❤️ and probably too much ☕ by Your Name Here
+Made with ❤️ and probably too much ☕ by Cory Janowski